Test Runner (Twister)

 timeout_multiplier: <float> (default 1)

-Multiply each test case timeout by specified ratio.
+Multiply each test scenario timeout by specified ratio.
 This option allows to tune timeouts only for required platform.
 It can be useful in case naturally slow platform I.e.: HW board with power-efficient but slow CPU or simulation platform which can perform instruction accurate simulation but does it slowly.

 env: